Grove Hill Courthouse Square Historic District

-The Grove Hill Courthouse Square Historic District is a historic district in Grove Hill, Alabama.
+The Grove Hill Courthouse Square Historic District is a historic district in Grove Hill, Alabama, United States.
 It is centered on the Clarke County Courthouse and the boundaries are roughly Cobb, Court, Jackson, and Main Streets.
 It features examples of Greek Revival and Queen Anne architecture.
 The district was added to the Alabama Register of Landmarks and Heritage on March 24, 1995, and to the National Register of Historic Places on April 30, 1998.